 “This is complicated.”

-It was the worst possible thing he could say.
+It was the worst possible thing he could have said.

 Boots let out a hard, humorless laugh.